 The History of Orkney: A Local Guide’s Perspective

 Orkney’s history does not sit quietly in the past.
 It shapes the landscape, the place names, and the way these islands still feel today.
+Few places in Europe contain such a continuous and visible historical record, from prehistoric communities to Norse earldoms and the later Scottish administration and many things in between.

 Understanding Orkney’s past is less about memorising dates and more about recognising patterns.
 Settlement choices, routes of movement, and even the positioning of farms today often echo decisions made centuries, and sometimes millennia, ago.
+From a local perspective, these monuments were never distant curiosities, they were part of the land we grew up on, encountered long before they were studied formally.
+That familiarity changes how you see them.

 1